moorepants/BicycleParameters/docs/installation.rst

 ============
 There are currently two options for getting the source code:

-1. Clone the source code with Git: `$git clone git://github.com/moorepants/BicycleParameters.git`
+1. Clone the source code with Git: ``git clone git://github.com/moorepants/BicycleParameters.git``
 2. `Download the source from Github`__.

 .. __: https://github.com/moorepants/BicycleParameters